 BCC encourages a prompt and equitable method of open communication between students, faculty, and staff.
-A student may file a grievance when he/she believes that a college faculty or staff member has violated written campus policies or procedures, or acted in a manner that constitutes arbitrary, capricious, or unequal application of written campus policies or procedures.
-For additional information or a copy of the Student Rights and Grievance Policy and related procedures, contact the Office of Student Services.
+A student may file a grievance when he/she/they believes that a college faculty or staff member has violated written campus policies or procedures, or acted in a manner that constitutes arbitrary, capricious, or unequal application of written campus policies or procedures.
+For additional information or a copy of the Student Rights and Grievance Policy and related procedures, contact the Office of Student Life and Conduct at 760-252-2411 x7333.